-You simply click on each objective to open it:
+You simply click on each objective's down arrow to open it:

 Complete each objective by using the toggle to select "Yes" or "No" for the Assignments, MOEs, and Grading being same as traditional.
 If you select "No," a text box will open for you to include how the online version of the course differs from face-to-face courses.
-When finished, click